vroncevic/gen_avr8/README.md

 # AVR project skeleton generator.

+gen_avr8 is toolset for generation of AVR8 project skeleton for development embedded applications.

+Developed in python code: 100%.

-The README is used to introduce the modules and provide instructions on how to install the modules, any machine dependencies it may have and any other information that should be provided before the modules are installed.
+The README is used to introduce the tool modules and provide instructions on how to install the tool modules, any machine dependencies it may have and any other information that should be provided before the modules are installed.

 ### INSTALLATION